mephistonovel/CoCoIV/README.md

 To get started, you may follow these instructions.

 ### Create envrironment
-Create a new virtual environment by using either `iv_rep_package.txt` or `iv_rep.yaml`.
+Create a new virtual environment by using `iv_rep.yaml`.
 Please use Python 3.9.18 since we did not test other versions.
 If you execute the command below, environment named 'iv' will be generated.
 ```bash
 conda env create -f iv_rep.yaml
 ```